-Healthcare trends act as a compass that indicates the healthcare industry’s direction and highlight digital/disruptive technology bound to reshape it.
+Healthcare trends act as a compass that indicates the healthcare industry’s direction and highlights digital/disruptive technology bound to reshape it.
 The trends help leaders in the healthcare industry grasp a sense of the needs of patients and how their business models can be modernized to meet those needs.

 Almost everyone in the healthcare industry suffers some degree of frustration.
 Executives are skittish about embracing new healthcare trends.
-Most established healthcare organizations do not want to abandon existing antiquated business processes, even if they cost more than the next generation methods.
+Most established healthcare organizations do not want to abandon existing antiquated business processes, even if they cost more than the next-generation methods.

 Despite the resistance, the healthcare industry is navigating toward an innovative new future.
 For an industry based on discovery, it is taking longer than anticipated.
 The healthcare industry needs to innovate more rapidly and comprehensively.

-An estimated $300 billion can be saved by the digital transformation in the healthcare sector.
+An estimated $300 billion can be saved by digital transformation in the healthcare sector.
 A recent study indicates that the healthcare industry could save more than $60 billion over time with appropriate technological investments.

 Healthcare Industry Trends Executives Should Know

 Seven current healthcare trends will redefine the industry as it gathers momentum.
 There is evidence to support the investment in at least some of them.
 It is relevant to the healthcare organization.
 The seven trends are:

 - IoT and Wearable Devices

 - Cloud Technology